kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 ### Subscribe
 A subscriber can open a Subscribe Stream to request a named track within a broadcast.

-The SUBSCRIBE message contains a requested Broadcast and Track.
-It also contains prioritization information and a range of Groups, all of which MAY be updated by the subscriber via a SUBSCRIBE_UPDATE message.
-The subscription is active until the either endpoint closes or resets the stream.

 The subscriber MUST start a Info Stream with a SUBSCRIBE message followed by any number SUBSCRIBE_UPDATE messages.
 The publisher MUST reply with an INFO message followed by any number of GROUP_DROPPED messages.